busra-yildirim/movie-search-app-react/README.md

-# movie-search-app-react

-###This repository includes functions of searching for movies and add movies to favorite using the OMDb API.
+This repository includes functions of searching for movies and add movies to favorite using the OMDb API.